Ling and Lamb: History

 The creators of Ling and Lamb, are originally from America (Ling - Taccara Rae) and Nigeria (Lamb - Yinka Lawanson).
 On October 24, 2018, they opened their YouTube channel "Ling and Lamb", and started posting in August 2020 on their channel, during the COVID-19 lockdowns.

 The couple began posting on TikTok in May 2020 during the lockdowns.
-In September 2020, they went viral on YouTube in America, and Nigeria after they posted a video of Yinka introducing Taccara to one of his favorite Nigerian dishes, Okro Soup.
+In September 2020, they went viral on YouTube after they posted a video of Yinka introducing Taccara to one of his favorite Nigerian dishes, Okro Soup.
 As of December 11, 2021, Taccara's prank on Yinka, became their most viewed and liked video on their TikTok, with 9.7 million views, and 1.7 million likes.

 On 6 May 2021, the duo received their first YouTube Plaques, for reaching 100k subscribers on their channel.
 On 28 August 2021, the duo went viral in India, after they visited an Indian restaurant in America, to eat Lamb Vindaloo for the first time.
 Yinka Lawanson's reaction to the meal took over social media in India, after the vlog was posted on YouTube, and TikTok by Taccara Rae.